CDA Removes Encroachments From I-12, H-12 - UrduPoint

 CDA Removes Encroachments From I-12, H-12

-The Capital Development Authority (CDA) Enforcement Directorate Monday conducted operation in continuation of ongoing anti-encroachment drive and demolished number of constructions and encroachments in various areas of the city
+The Capital Development Authority (CDA) Enforcement Directorate has conducted operation in continuation of ongoing anti-encroachment drive and demolished number of constructions and encroachments in various areas of the city

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Mar, 2020 ) :The Capital Development Authority (CDA) Enforcement Directorate Monday conducted operation in continuation of ongoing anti-encroachment drive and demolished number of constructions and encroachments in various areas of the city.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Mar, 2020 ) :The Capital Development Authority (CDA) Enforcement Directorate has conducted operation in continuation of ongoing anti-encroachment drive and demolished number of constructions and encroachments in various areas of the city.

 During the operation, 103 rooms, 23 kitchens and 14 washrooms were completely demolished, which were constructed illegally on estate land.